QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 > 📋 A project under active development produces snapshot components that change over time.
 A release is comprised of
 > components which will remain unchanged over time.

+##### Version policy

+##### Hosting Maven Repositories

+A hosted Maven repository can be used to deploy our own as well as third-party components.
+A default installation of Nexus Repository Manager includes two hosted Maven repositories.
+The maven-releases repository uses a release version policy and the maven-snapshots repository uses a snapshot version policy.